aprevel/NLP_news_with_custom_transformer/README.md

-# New_Categories_Custom_Transformer
+# NLP for News categories dataset

 This repository contains a short notebook showing how to predict an article category by using NLP techniques.
 The package I used for lemmatization is Spacy, and the rest of the pipeline is based on Sklearn.

-I implemented a custom transformer to process separately two textual variables.
+I implemented a **custom transformer** to process separately two textual variables.

 # Data source